peaktwilight/witelli20/README.md

    firebase deploy
    ```

-### Vercel
+### Vercel (Recommended)

-This project can also be easily deployed on [Vercel](https://vercel.com/), the platform from the creators of Next.js.
+This project can be easily deployed on [Vercel](https://vercel.com/):

+1. Push your code to GitHub
+2. Connect your repository to Vercel
+3. Configure the environment variables
+4. Vercel will automatically deploy when you push to main

 ## License